What to see in Mexico

 An enchanting city in the heart of Guanajuato state, San Miguel de Allende was founded in the 16th-century.
 Despite its humble size, this city has a glittering reputation thanks to its vibrant wine scene, artisan markets and highly Instagrammable streets.
 A cultural hub, travel magazines have even dubbed it one of the best cities to visit in the world!
 Strong claims for what was once a modest mountain village in central Mexico, but the moment you travel to San Miguel de Allende and see its charming architecture, sophisticated restaurants and artsy atmosphere, you’ll understand why travellers can’t get enough of this city!

-Colourful colonial-era architecture, excellent museums and an authentic cultural scene ensure there are plenty of things to keep you busy if you visit San Miguel de Allende.
-The historic city centre is a time capsule, and UNESCO protected, filled with cobblestone streets and cheerful European-style facades.
-Wherever you venture, the towering spires of the pink sandstone Parroquia de San Miguel Arcangel help keep your bearings, plus the cosy size of the city means you can reach most of the sights in no more than a 20-minute walk.
+colorful colonial-era architecture, excellent museums and an authentic cultural scene ensure there are plenty of things to keep you busy if you visit San Miguel de Allende.
+The historic city center is a time capsule, and UNESCO protected, filled with cobblestone streets and cheerful European-style facades.
+Wherever you venture, the towering spires of the pink sandstone Parroquia de San Miguel Arcangel help keep your bearings, plus the cozy size of the city means you can reach most of the sights in no more than a 20-minute walk.

 With such a celebrated reputation, you’ll also find some exceptionally luxurious lodgings to choose from if you’re on vacation in San Miguel de Allende, alongside high-end eateries serving up Mexican flavours in exciting and contemporary surroundings.

 The best time to visit San Miguel de Allende is during the spring when the jacaranda trees are in bloom and temperatures are ideal for sightseeing on foot.
 Nevertheless, the city’s highland location means it’s comfortable to visit at any time of year, although short rain showers can be expected during the wetter summer months.